How do credit card refunds work?

 A credit card refund can take between five and 14 business days to appear on your card statement or balance.
 This is because the transaction goes through a credit card processing service and must be completed before your issuer can credit your account for the purchase.
 However, the exact time can vary depending on your return method, the card issuer and the merchant.

 If you return an item in person, some merchants can credit your account more quickly.
-If you mail your return, you’ll have to take shipping time into account.
-The best way to get an idea of how long a refund might take is to find more information on the merchant’s website.
+If you mail your return, you may have to take shipping time into account.
+The best way to determine how long a refund might take is to find more information on the merchant’s website.
 Amazon, for example, advises customers to expect credit card refunds within five business days after the refund is issued.

 Credit card vs. debit card refunds

-If you return a purchase made with a debit card, the amount of the purchase can be credited to your linked checking account as a debit card refund or you can sometimes receive cash back if you return an item in-store.
+If you return a purchase made with a debit card, the amount of the purchase can be credited to your linked checking account as a debit card refund, or you can sometimes receive cash back if you return an item in-store.
 However, many people prefer to make purchases on credit cards due to the increased protections credit cards offer.
-Credit cards are generally safer than debit cards because of fraud and theft protection benefits credit cards offer, especially when shopping online — and unlike debit cards, credit cards allow you to quickly build your credit score.
+Credit cards are generally safer than debit cards because of the fraud and theft protection benefits credit cards offer, especially when shopping online.

 What to do if a merchant refuses to refund a charge